 9. Write a Pi-Ku: Unlike your traditional Haiku, ( Use exactly 17 syllables • Syllables are arranged in three lines of 5-7-5 • Avoid similes and metaphors) A Pi-Ku is, would you have guessed it… arranged in three lines with 3 syllables in the first line, 1 in the second, and 4 in the last line.

 First line: 3 syllables > Second line: 1 syllable >Third line: 4 syllables

 Better Make Pie

 10. Sing about Pi: Better yet… write a song about it.
 If you do decide to try your hand at writing a song, make sure to check out this Song Writing Review Graphic Organizer.
-There’s some really fun renditions that can be found on youtube that your students would enjoy singing along to.
+There are some really fun renditions that can be found on youtube that your students would enjoy singing along to.
 They are also great to introduce the idea of writing your own lyrics to better understand a concept.
 They may laugh and giggle at the video, but wait until they are given the same challenge!
-Below are a few of my favorite Pi-Day Sing Alongs.
+Below are a few of my favorite Pi-Day Sing-Alongs.
 Maybe it was late while I was writing this post, maybe it’s my 90’s girl love of NSYNC, but I completely enjoyed these.

 - Younger Grades: Pi-namite

 - Funny Rendition for memorizing the first 100 digits of Pi

 - NSYNC Parody Pi Pi Pi with great visual representation of Pi